G-Shafei2004/assignment-1/README.md

 ## How to Run
 1. Open the project in an IDE (like IntelliJ or VS Code).
-2. Find the file named `LibraryApp.java`.
+2. Find the file named `main.java`.
 3. Run that file to see the menu in the console.